openfaas/docs/docs/architecture/production.md

 These instructions apply for both Kubernetes and OpenShift 3.x.

-> Note: Docker Swarm and other providers are available, but are beyond the scope of this document.
+> Note: Docker Swarm is not supported for production use.

 ### Advanced Kubernetes configuration